 As we have already mentioned, Feven is mostly distributed in a bundle with freeware and shareware.
 Those who want to avoid its distribution should remember one thing: every time you install freeware on your computer, you have to monitor its installation process and keep an eye on every installation window.
-By saying this, we mean that you have to find these checkboxes that agree to install Feven and other browser add-ons and uncheck them.
+By saying this, we mean that you have to select Custom or Advanced installation of the freeware and then try to find these checkboxes that agree to install Feven and other browser add-ons and uncheck them.
 If you missed this check box, there is a huge chence that now you see continuous ads from this program.
 No matter that they might look trustworthy and helpful, you should be careful because they mostly seek to make people visit specific domains and earn the money from that.

 You can remove Feven automatically with a help of one of these programs: SpyHunter, STOPzilla, Malwarebytes Anti Malware.
 We recommend these applications because they can easily delete potentially unwanted programs and viruses with all their files and registry entries that are related to them.

 Uninstall Feven and related programsWindows Mac OS X ↷ Step 2 Windows 7 / Vista / XP